247828/BPC-DE2---Projekt/README.md

 Due to the constantly changing environment, we cannot calculate a stable and accurate height difference, even though we are using the average value of 250 samples.

+### Laser Module KY-008

+The software controls the laser module by monitoring the state of a push button, allowing the user to toggle the laser ON or OFF.
+A timeout mechanism ensures that the laser automatically turns off after a predefined period, with the timeout timer resetting each time the laser is activated.
+The laser's status is displayed on an LCD screen.

 <h3>Showing measurments to LCD display</h3>
 In this project, the HD44780 based 16x2 LCD screen is used.
 The first line displays the angle value between -90 and 90 degrees with a graphical representation resembling a spirit level.
 The second line displays the height value between -99.9 and 99.9 m.
 Two functions are created to display the new value - one to display the new angle and one to display the new height.
 <br><br>